-The second edition of UEFA’s newest national-team competition.
+The second edition of UEFA's newest national-team competition.
 Portugal clinched the first title on home turf in 2019, the culmination of a tournament that drew praise from across the continent.
-The 2020/21 edition will look to build on that success, with a couple of tweaks this time around.
+The 2020/21 edition is looking to build on that success, with a couple of tweaks this time around.

-Though the football starts in September 2020, the draw took place on Tuesday 3 March in Amsterdam.
-The League Phase is played out in September, October and November 2020, with the finals in 2021 and relegation play-offs in March 2022 (more on those below).
+Though the football started on 3 September, the draw took place on Tuesday 3 March in Amsterdam.
+The League Phase continues in October and November 2020, with the Finals and relegation play-offs to follow.

 Who is playing who?